Search Results Within Category "Infectious Diseases "

 • Ability to provide written informed consent

-• Patients with previous diagnosis of BK viremia (defined as one time >10,000 copies/mL, or >1,000 copies/mL sustained for at least one week (confirmed by 2 consecutive measurements) since last kidney transplant
+• Patients with previous diagnosis of BKV DNAemia (defined as one time \> 10,000 copies/mL, or \> 1,000 copies/mL sustained for at least one week (confirmed by two consecutive measurements) since last kidney transplantation

-• Known hypersensitivity to any component of the investigational medicinal product (IMP)
+• Known hypersensitivity to any component of the IMP

-• Uncontrolled acute or chronic infection other than BK virus (BKV) infection at screening which might interfere with study participation at the discretion of the investigator
+• Uncontrolled acute or chronic infection other than BKV infection at screening which might interfere with study participation at the discretion of the investigator

-• Recipients who are treated or planned to be treated with a mammalian Target of Rapamycin (mTOR) inhibitor or belatacept as part of their immunosuppression regimen post-transplantation at the time of enrollment and during the study period.
+• Recipients who are treated or planned to be treated with a mTOR inhibitor or belatacept as part of their immunosuppression regimen post-transplantation at the time of enrollment and during the study period

 • Recipients who in the opinion of the investigator are likely to require antibody-depletion therapy during trial participation.
-Antibody-depleting therapies include but are not necessarily limited to plasmapheresis, immunoadsorption, and intravenous immunoglobulins (IVIg)
+Antibody-depletion therapies include but are not necessarily limited to plasmapheresis, immunoadsorption, and intravenous immunoglobulins (IVIg)

-• Recipients with active kidney transplant rejection or focal segmental glomerulosclerosis (FSGS) shown by renal biopsy
+• Recipients with active kidney transplant rejection or FSGS

 • Recipients who have medical conditions or receive concomitant medications that prevent the recipient from undergoing allograft biopsy

-• Recipients with known donor-specific antibodies (DSA) (de novo or pre-transplantation).
-Kidney transplant recipients with low-level pretransplant DSAs (<1000 mean fluorescence intensity (MFI) can be includred if no impact on the study assessments is expected by the discretion of the investigator
+• Recipients with known DSA (de novo or pre-transplantation).
+Kidney transplant recipients with low-level pretransplant DSAs (\< 1000 mean fluorescence intensity (MFI)) can be included if no impact on the study assessments is expected by the discretion of the investigator.

 • Recipients with a functionally significant ureteral stricture